Flight Centre Category Header

 First, relax!

-Ok, yes, Normally, I would not associate glow in the dark mummies, screaming ghouls and vampires with a relaxing good time, but it’s 2023 and after the scary last few years we’ve all had, this is where we’re at.
+Ok, yes, Normally, I would not associate screaming ghouls and vampires with a relaxing good time, but it’s 2025 and after the scary last few years we’ve all had, this is where we’re at.
 A great way to ease into Halloween is with a little spooky relaxation.
-Lush, the festive queens, have a range of spooky and fabulous Halloween themed treats this year, including a range of fab bath bombs (my faves): Punkin Pumpkin, Ghostie and Jason’s Mummy (yes, it glows in the dark!).
-There’s also bubble bars (like Bubble Lugosi, pictured above), a pumpkin sheet mask, a Ghost in the Dark soap (that also glows in the dark), Pumpkin Eye Pads, Shower Gels and a Candy Corn lip scrub (delicious!).
-Young ones will love the fun, colourful bath treats, but so will adults with uplifting calming scents and ingredients like patchouli and lavender.
-Prices start from $8.00
+Lush, the festive queens, have a range of spooky and fabulous Halloween themed treats this year, including a range of fab bath bombs (my faves): Ghostie Bath Bomb ($12), Alien Egg Farm Shower Jelly ($22), Pumpkin Spice Single Wick Candle ($14.50) and Bewitched Bubble Bar ($15.50).

 Get in Costume